UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A heat pump functions like a reversible refrigerator, pumping heat out for cooling and into the house for heating.

-Believe it or not, you already have a heat pump running in your kitchen right now.
-Your refrigerator is technically a heat pump that only runs in one direction.
-It doesn’t “make” cold air; instead, it pumps heat out of the insulated box and dumps it into your kitchen.
-That is why the back or bottom of your fridge feels warm.
+Believe it or not, you already have a similar device running in your kitchen right now.
+Your refrigerator is technically a one-way heat pump.
+It doesn’t actually “make” cold air; instead, it pumps heat out of the insulated box and dumps it into your kitchen to keep your food cool.

 Infographic showing how a heat pump extracts heat from cold outside air to warm a home.